If you like me, you love going to the gym a lot. I really like taking different supplements to help me get stronger and build more muscles.

 Additionally, creatine monohydrate can be taken in capsule or tablet form.
 Simply take the capsule or tablet with water, just like any other vitamin supplement or pill.

 What are the potential side effects of taking creatine monohydrate?

 As with everything in life, there are always going to be trade-offs.

-Creatine monohydrate is a beautiful thing: it helps us lift more weights and look massive!
+Creatine monohydrate is a beautiful thing; it helps us lift more weight and look massive!
 However, there are side effects that are important to acknowledge.

 Creatine monohydrate is purported to lead to kidney and liver issues, as well as a lower libido.
 However, upon further research, there is no credible evidence to back these claims.
 Creatine monohydrate is safe to take!

-A 2017 study reviewing the safety of creatine monohydrate supplementation 2017 study reviewing the safety of creatine monohydrate supplementation, it was found that the only scientifically-backed side effect is weight gain.
-This comes as a result of increased water retention; in other words, the gained weight is purely water weight.
+A 2017 study reviewing the safety of creatine monohydrate supplementation In a 2017 study reviewing the safety of creatine monohydrate supplementation, it was found that the only scientifically supported side effect is weight gain.
+This comes as a result of increased water retention; in other words, the weight gained is purely water weight.